alffox/alffox-liferay-around-the-world-widget-light/README.md

 ## Information displayed

-The **Navigation bar** displays the currently selected location, the current date and time at that location and a search bar to find a location among the available ones
+The **Navigation bar** displays the currently selected location, the current date and time at that location and a search bar to find a location among the available ones.

-**Pictures** shows selected pictures for the selected country
+**Pictures** shows selected pictures for the selected country.

-**Official Grow page** has a hyperlink to the official Grow page for that location on the Liferay's internal Grow website
+**Official Grow page** has a hyperlink to the official Grow page for that location on the Liferay's internal Grow website.

 **Weather** displays the weather and temperature at the selected location and forecasts for the next 5 days.
-Buttons to switch between Celsius and Fahrenheit are also provided

-**Map** represents the currently selected location on Google Maps
+**Map** represents the currently selected location on Google Maps.

-**Nearby web cams** shows 10 web cams snapshots in a slider, taken at the current location and time
+**Nearby web cams** shows country web cams snapshots in a slider.

 ## Technical details

 This project was bootstrapped with the `generator-liferay-js` https://github.com/liferay/liferay-js-toolkit/wiki/How-to-use-generator-liferay-js, using the React Widget template.
 The app is optimized for being used on mobile devices through [Bootstrap CSS](https://getbootstrap.com/docs/4.1/getting-started/introduction/) and [Clay UI](https://clayui.com/)

-The backend runs through: https://github.com/alffox/around-the-world-backend/blob/master/index.js

 ### API / Credit